-Promise Progress (since 2021) How we will evolve (2025-2030) • Long-term, stable employment.• Invest in skills development.• Support local recruitment in Cumbria and Warrington. • Established the KDPs, giving the supply chain visibility and security to invest in people and skills.• Partnered with All Together Cumbria, matching regional initiatives with local skills and new opportunities.• Approximately 700 people employed in a single year by the PPP Lot Partners, 12 of whom re-entered the workforce from long term unemployment. • Maintain Tier-wide workforce planning to extend employment opportunities into tier 3 and 4 suppliers.• Targeted skills investment to support the Cumberland Capital Investment Programme, the youth engagement and care experience programme and working with the Sellafield Skills and Employability Programme to create a transformative skills programme.• Implement a single, enterprise-wide Social Impact framework.• Continue close collaboration with All Together Cumbria and local training providers.
+Promise Progress (since 2021) How we will evolve (2025-2030) • Long-term, stable employment.• Invest in skills development.• Support local recruitment in Cumbria and Warrington. • Established the KDPs, giving the supply chain visibility and security to invest in people and skills.• Partnered with All Together Cumbria, matching regional initiatives with local skills and new opportunities.• Approximately 700 people employed in a single year by the PPP Lot Partners, 12 of whom re-entered the workforce from long term unemployment.• 70 internships offered, 43 gained employment through the Together for Good platform. • Maintain Tier-wide workforce planning to extend employment opportunities into tier 3 and 4 suppliers.• Targeted skills investment to support the Cumberland Capital Investment Programme, the youth engagement and care experience programme and working with the Sellafield Skills and Employability Programme to create a transformative skills programme.• Implement a single, enterprise-wide Social Impact framework.• Continue close collaboration with All Together Cumbria and local training providers.